BackusA920/BackusA920/README.md

 ### 💻 About Me

 I'm a web developer and visual creator from Manitowoc, WI.
 My journey into the world of coding started as a way to connect with my 7-year-old son, who loves to code, and a personal challenge, but quickly became a passion.
 With a love for DIY, photography, and building things from scratch, it only made sense to dive into web development.
-Someday, I would like to make this into a career choice.

 I’m currently building projects with:
 - **HTML, CSS, JavaScript** (and growing!)